 There is a therapeutic benefit to blogging – it helps put experiences in perspective.
 What many expats and travelers find, is that while blogging isn’t hard to do – simply write and post – it is another thing to create posts and a site that attracts readers and creates revenue.

 Bloggers Boot Camp is a complete guide to creating and running a popular and profitable travel/expat blog.
-Learn how to make money with your travel blog.

 16. Madrigal’s Magic Key to Spanish